The Africa Center: 2002–2006: Long Island City

+2006–present: Museum Mile

 The new location, in a building designed by architect Robert A.M.
 Stern, is the first museum building built on New York's Museum Mile since the completion of the Guggenheim in 1959.
 It was to serve as a cultural center, modeling itself after the Asia Society and other similar organizations.
 The new building's aim was to make the museum accessible to a wide range of people from the world over, thus solidifying the museum's presence as one of the most challenging and diverse art institutions in the U.S. The new building would encompass approximately 90000 sqft with 16000 sqft of exhibition space, as well as a theater, education center, library, classrooms, event space, restaurant and gift shop.
 The growth into the cultural center was spearheaded by, CEO Uzodinma Iweala and board members Chelsea Clinton, Halima Dangote, and Hadeel Ibrahim daughter of Mo Ibrahim.

 While the outer-shell of the building was completed in 2010, critical interior build-out and occupation was delayed by stalled fundraising efforts and leadership transitions.
 In 2015, the Africa Center hired Michelle D. Gavin, former United States Ambassador to Botswana and an expert on Africa, as its managing director.
 Gavin left in late 2016.
 In the interim, the Africa Center was to present pop up events in its new space until the building is completed.
 In February 2019, Terenga, a West African fast-casual restaurant, opened in the Africa Center space.
+Martin Kimani was appointed President and CEO in 2025.

 The Africa Center also hosts a Shared Studios Portal, which connects the center live and in real-time to communities around the world.
 The majority of their Portal connections are to sites on the African continent.